NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/labtat.md

 	summarise(Overall=mean(overall, na.rm = TRUE))

-	#Tabulate number of samples we've received
+We then tabulate the number of samples received by epiweek

 	freq_samples2 <- seq_water %>%
 	group_by(epiweek2)%>%
 	count(epiweek2, na.rm=TRUE)

-	#create new df with mean TAT and numbers
-	#merge only takes two values at time so we gonna merge two first then the last one
+A new dataframe is then created with the mean TAT and number of samples received.
+Since the merge function only takes two dataframes at time, we merge two dataframes at a time

 	seqtat_vs_freq <- merge(mean_extraction_tat, mean_pcr_tat, by="epiweek2", na.rm =TRUE)
 	seqtat_vs_freq <- merge(seqtat_vs_freq, mean_tapestation_tat, by="epiweek2", na.rm =TRUE)
 	seqtat_vs_freq <- merge(seqtat_vs_freq, mean_sequencing_tat, by="epiweek2", na.rm =TRUE)